imoudu13/COSC407/notes/final-cheat-sheet.md

 ### Process
 An instance of the computer that is being executed.
 These are its components:
-- Executable machine language program.
-- Block of memory.
-- Descriptor of the OS resources allocated to it.
+Executable machine language program.
+Block of memory.
+Descriptor of the OS resources allocated to it.
+Security info.
+Information about the state of the process.
-- Security info.
-- Information about the state of the process.

-### Threading
+### Threads
-- They allow programmers to divide their programs into independent tasks.
-- A stream of instructions that can be scheduled to run independently of its main program.
-- The hope is that when one thread blocks because it is waiting for resources, the other can run.
+They allow programmers to divide their programs into independent tasks.
+A stream of instructions that can be scheduled to run independently of its main program.
+The hope is that when one thread blocks because it is waiting for resources, the other can run.

 ### Processes vs Threads
 - Threads exist within a process; they’re like the children of the process.